Cleg83/Resurrect-The-Bedlam-Six-/README.md

 ![Screen with 2 quotes](documents/readme-images/2quotes.png)

+The layout differs slightly from the wireframes above as it became clear that the second heading looked out of place at the bottom of the home page.
+I opted to move it to the top of the second home page section and make it the section heading.

 When you scroll down the home page it snaps to the section below (on devices narrower than 768px, the snap feature has been disabled).